-The cable, however, looks and feels a lot more durable than the one on i8, but some might say that it also looks cheaper because of the presumptuous golden parts.
+The cable, however, looks and feels a lot more durable than the one on i8, but some might say that it also looks cheaper because of the pretentious golden parts.

-Ultimately, when it comes to sound quality, everything else doesn't even matter.
+Ultimately, when we take sound quality into account, everything else seizes to matter.
 The i8 are miles better at keeping a rather neutral and clean mids, while the SD-01 are dark and harsh, despite the fact that both of them are very bassy earphones.

 So if you're looking for a true basshammer, don't waste your time on these.
 Get a i8 instead, thank me later.